Homework 2

 - Write a test launch file called

-that verifies the frequency that thecircle
+test/turtle_circle_test.launch.xmlthat verifies the frequency that thecirclepublishescmd_velcommands.

 Task E.5 (Launchfile)

-commands to the turtlebot (real or simulated, remote or local), receive odometry,
+Write a launchfile called start_robot.launch.xml that allows the user to cmd_vel commands to the turtlebot (real or simulated, remote or local), receive odometry,

-.
+and visualize everything in rviz.
 The details are specified below.
 It is a good strategy to write pieces of this in parallel with your development

 of the nodes it needs to launch (some of which are done in later tasks).
 For example, work on the simulator-specific tasks first, and add real robot functionality